hrmsk66/KnownUser.V3.FastlyJSCompute/README.md

 ### Create a new Compute@Edge project

-- Use `fastly compute init --from=` to scaffold a new Fastly Compute@Edge project.
+- Run the command below to scaffold a new Fastly Compute@Edge project.
 The CLI will generate source code for your project in the current working directory.

 ```
 fastly compute init --from=https://github.com/hrmsk66/KnownUser.V3.FastlyJSCompute